vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

     sell 10 @ 100 100
     ```

-    then the dated future maintenance margin component for the party is `min(1 x (100000-15900), 15900 x 0.25 x 1) + 0.1 x 1 x 15900 = 5565`.
+    then the dated future maintenance margin component for the party is `15900 x 0.25 x 1 + 0.1 x 1 x 15900 = 5565`.
 The current accrued funding payment for the perpetual component is calculated using

     ```book
     delta_t = funding_period_end - max(funding_period_start, internal_data_points[0].t)